aarajput/flutter_form_validators/README.md

 - [Pattern](#pattern)
 - [Compose](#compose)

+All validator functions have have return type of `FormFieldValidator<String>` which is required type for `validator` field in `TextFormField`.

 ### Required

-`Validators.required` is used to make sure that TextFormField is non-empty.
+`Validators.required(String errorMessage)` is used to make sure that TextFormField is non-empty.

 #### Example
 ```dart